 Entering winter, as well as transitioning out of the cold-weather months and into spring, are the times riders ask us most to explain the differences between testing their Functional Threshold Power (FTP) outdoors versus indoors.
-The truth is, there are a lot variances between the two approaches, many of which you’ll discover soon make it inappropriate to compare each test’s results to one another — I’ll touch on this later in this post.
-For now, let’s dive into why you should test your FTP and how to test it outdoors and indoors.
+The truth is, there are a lot of variances between the two approaches.
+However, the goal of assessing FTP is to provide an accurate picture of your fitness so that your future workouts are calibrated to the correct intensity.
+For now, let’s dive into why you should test your FTP and how to test it indoors and outside.

 Why Knowing Your FTP Is Valuable